MarvinMartin24/CGAN-Emotion-Art/README.md

 ## Project overview
 * From [Wiki-Art Emotion](http://saifmohammad.com/WebPages/wikiartemotions.html), We built a VGG16 Classifier (98% train acc - 50 val acc) with 3 emotion classes (positive, negative and neutral).
-* From this classifier, we labelised the all dataset [WikiArt][https://www.kaggle.com/ipythonx/wikiart-gangogh-creating-art-gan](more than 90 000 painting).
+* From this classifier, we labelised the all dataset [WikiArt][https://www.kaggle.com/ipythonx/wikiart-gangogh-creating-art-gan] (more than 90 000 painting).
 * With this new annoted dataset, we created a Deep Conditional GAN (64*64) using pytorch, we trained it for 4 seperated style (portrait, abstract, landscape, flower-painting).
 * For now thoses Gan's (generators) are store in `./weights` folder.